Categories| Hitchhikers Platform

 - Pages schema - making sure we know what kind of Pages schema to associate with your entity, although this can be overridden in your Pages template (see Pages Schema module).

-- Answers healthcare taxonomy - making sure we know how to map a healthcare professional’s categories to the conditions that they treat to improve search quality
+- Search healthcare taxonomy - making sure we know how to map a healthcare professional’s categories to the conditions that they treat to improve search quality

 How Yext Manages Category Taxonomies